-- 44. (1) The Municipality may, on written request and motivation by an applicant, before notice is given of an application in terms of section 45 or 46, determine that- - (a) a public notice procedure carried out in terms of another law in respect of the application constitutes public notice for the purpose of an application made in terms of this By-law; or - (b) public notice of the application given in terms of this By-law may be published in accordance with the requirements for public notice applicable to a related application in terms of another law. - (2) If the Municipality determines that an application may be published as contemplated in subsection (1)(b), an agreement must be entered into between the Municipality and the relevant organs of state to facilitate the simultaneous publication of notices.
+- 44. (1) The Municipality may, on written request and motivation by an applicant, before notice is given of an application in terms of section 45 or 46, determine that- - (a) a public notice procedure carried out in terms of another law in respect of the application constitutes public notice for the purpose of an application made in terms of this By-law; or - (b) public notice of the application given in terms of this By-law may be published in accordance with the requirements for public notice applicable to a related application in terms of another law.

+(2) If the Municipality determines that an application may be published as contemplated in subsection (1)(b), an agreement must be entered into between the Municipality and the relevant organs of state to facilitate the simultaneous publication of notices.

-Publication of Notices
+Publication of notices

-- 45. (1) Subject to section 44, the Municipality must, in accordance with subsection (2), cause public notice to be given of the following applications: - (a) an application for rezoning;

-- (b) the subdivision of a land unit larger than five hectares, located inside the outer limit of urban expansion, as denoted by the urban edge reflected in the municipal spatial development framework; - (c) the subdivision of a land unit larger than one hectare located outside the outer limit of urban expansion, as denoted by the urban edge reflected in the municipal spatial development framework; - (d) the closure of a public place; - (e) an application in respect of a restrictive condition; - (f) applications that will materially affect the public interest, or the interests of the community, if approved. - (2) Public notice of an application referred to in subsection (1) must be given by - - (a) publishing a notice with the contents contemplated in section 47 in newspapers with a general circulation in the area concerned in at least two of the official languages of the Province most spoken in the area concerned; - (b) if there is no newspaper with a general circulation in the area, posting a notice with the contents contemplated in section 47, for at least the duration of the notice period, on the land concerned and on any other notice board, as may be determined by the Municipality; - (c) publishing a notice with the contents contemplated in section 47 on the Municipality's website. - (3) The Municipality may require the applicant to attend to the publication as contemplated in subsection (2) of the public notice of an application. - (4) An applicant who publishes a notice in terms of this section must within the period determined by the Municipality of publication of the notice provide the Municipality with proof, as determined by the Municipality, that the notice was published in accordance with this section.
+- 45. (1) Subject to section 44, the Municipality must, in accordance with subsection (2), cause public notice to be given of the following applications: - (a) an application for a rezoning; - (b) the subdivision of land larger than five hectares inside the outer limit of urban expansion as reflected in the municipal spatial development framework; - (c) the subdivision of land larger than one hectare outside the outer limit of urban expansion as reflected in the municipal spatial development framework; - (d) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than five hectares inside the physical edge, including existing urban land use approvals, of the existing urban area; - (e) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than one hectare outside the physical edge, including existing urban land use approvals, of the existing urban area; - (f) the closure of a public place; - (g) an application in respect of a restrictive condition; - (h) other applications that will materially affect the public interest or the interests of the community if approved. - (2) Public notice of an application referred to in subsection (1) must be given by- - (a) publishing a notice with the contents contemplated in section 47 in newspapers with a general circulation in the area concerned in at least two of the official languages of the Province most spoken in the area concerned: - (b) if there is no newspaper with a general circulation in the area, posting a notice with the contents contemplated in section 47, for at least the duration of the notice period, on the land concerned and on any other notice board, as may be determined by the Municipality; and - (c) publishing a notice with the contents contemplated in section 47 on the Municipality's website. - (3) The Municipality may require the applicant to attend to the publication as contemplated in subsection (2) of the public notice of an application.

+(4) An applicant who publishes a notice in terms of this section must within the period determined by the Municipality of publication of the notice provide the Municipality with proof, as determined by the Municipality, that the notice was published in accordance with this section.

-Serving of Notices
+Serving of notices